LLMEffiChecker: Understanding and Testing Efficiency Degradation of Large Language Models: Real world study and possible mitigation strategy

 \subsection{Threat Analysis.}

-Our selection of the three NMT systems, namely, Google T5, AllenAI WMT14, and H-NLP, might threaten the \textit{external validity} of our experimental conclusions.
-We alleviate this threat by the following efforts: (1) the three NMT systems are very popular and have been widely used among developers (with more than 592,793 downloads in Jan 2022); (2) their underlying DNN models are state-of-the-art models; (3) these systems differ from each other by diverse topics (\eg model architecture, language, training corpus, training process) Therefore, our experimental conclusions should generally hold, although specific data could be inevitably different for other subjects.
+Our selection of the nine LLMs, namely, Google T5, AllenAI WMT14, H-NLP, U-DL, Facebook FairSeq, MarianMT, Flan-T5, LaMini-GPT and CodeGen, might threaten the \textit{external validity} of our experimental conclusions.
+We alleviate this threat by the following efforts: (1) the nine LLMs are very popular and have been widely used among developers (with more than 2,714,275 downloads in Nov 2023); (2) their underlying DNN models are state-of-the-art models; (3) these systems differ from each other by diverse topics (\eg model architecture, language, training corpus, training process).
+Therefore, our experimental conclusions should generally hold, although specific data could be inevitably different for other subjects.
 Our \textit{internal threat} mainly comes from our definition of different perturbation types.
 Our introduced perturbation may not always be grammatically correct (\eg inserting one character may result in an unknown token).
 However, as discussed in \secref{sec:background}, such perturbations may not be typical but exist in the real-world (\eg user typos, adversarial manner).
-Thus, it is meaningful to understand NMT systems' efficiency degradation with such realistic perturbations.
+Thus, it is meaningful to understand LLMs' efficiency degradation with such realistic perturbations.
 Moreover, all three perturbation types are well studied in related works \cite{character_nlp1, character_nlp2, character_nlp3, token_nlp1, token_nlp2, token_nlp3, nmt_se1, nmt_se2, nmt_se3, nmt_se4}.